-In the General Human Biology course, students learn about themselves, relating the structure of the different body systems to their function and understanding the interdependence of these systems in maintaining life.
-Students will engage in activities exploring the coordination of the musculoskeletal, nervous and endocrine systems.
+Students learn about themselves, relating the structure of the different body systems to their function and understanding the interdependence of these systems in maintaining life.
+Reproduction, growth and development of the unborn baby are studied to develop an understanding of the effects of lifestyle choices.
+Students study the musculoskeletal, nervous and endocrine systems.
 They explore the various methods of transmission of diseases and the responses of the human immune system.
 Students research new discoveries that help increase our understanding of the causes and spread of disease in a modern world.

+As a science, the subject matter of this course is founded on systematic inquiry; knowledge and understanding of human biology has been gained by scientific research.
+However, this knowledge is far from complete and is being modified and expanded as new discoveries and advancements are made.
 Students develop their understanding of the cumulative and evolving nature of scientific knowledge and the ways in which such knowledge is obtained through scientific investigations.
 They learn to think critically, to evaluate evidence, to solve problems, and to communicate understandings in scientific ways.
+Responsible citizens need to be able to evaluate risks, ethical concerns and benefits to make informed decisions about matters relating to lifestyle and health.